 Use a slow cooker

-The slow cooker has long been a friend of the working mum, but they are also perfect for making excellent use of unused electricity during the day, plus they save you tapping into the grid to power your conventional oven when you get home.
-With power consumption as little as 200 watts, they will save your money on cloudy days as well as sunny ones.
+The slow cooker is perfect for making excellent use of your daytime solar power.
+With power consumption as little as 200 watts, it will save you money on cloudy days as well as sunny ones.

 Make more of your microwave